elycruz/atomic-ui-js/packages/atomic-ui-js/x-appbar/DESIGN.md

 ## Objective

-Create an appbar component that gives the user full control on what to do on the main to targeted features: Positioning and browser scroll intersection.
+Create an appbar component that gives the user full control on what to do on the main, targeted, features: Positioning and browser scroll intersection.

 ## Definitions